How Much Blood Sugar Level is Dangerous in Diabetes: Normal Level and Chart

 Diabetes is a health condition where the body is unable to manage blood sugar (glucose) levels.
-Insulin, a hormone produced by the pancreas, helps our body to manage these levels.
+Insulin, a hormone produced by the pancreas, helps our body to manage blood sugar levels.
 It helps glucose enter cells, providing energy.
 In diabetes, the body either doesn’t produce enough insulin (Type 1) or doesn’t use it effectively (Type 2), leading to high blood sugar levels.

 What are Normal Blood Sugar Levels Before and After Eating?